 This can also cause significant downtime costs when the facility is unable to secure alternative power supplies during rebuilds.
 Turbine shutdown systems are often used as a key control measure to prevent turbine safety critical events from turning into a major accident scenario.

-these LNG examples, we are also likely to rely upon a plant emergency shutdown systems to bring the plant to a safe state, and prevent further escalation of events.
+In both of these LNG examples, we are also likely to rely upon a plant emergency shutdown systems to bring the plant to a safe state, and prevent further escalation of events.
 In order to ensure the abovementioned Safety Instrumented Systems are available and can respond correctly, they need to be designed and maintained in a manner that minimizes the potential for failure or error.

 Functional safety standards help to ensure consistent and robust processes are developed and followed throughout the systems lifecycle, from concept – analysis, design, implementation, operation and maintenance, modification and decommissioning.
 This ensures due consideration is given to minimize the risk of failures or errors, such as hardware failures, software failures, human errors, or environmental influences.